thueringa/docsweeper/docs/developer.rst

 --no-vcs  Do not test any version control systems.
 By default all version control
           systems are tested.

---vcs [VCS]  Test the version control systems defined by VCS.
+--vcs VCS  Test the version control systems defined by :code:`VCS`.
-             VCS is a space-separated list of version control systems that are to be tested.
+           :code:`VCS` is a space-separated list of version control system names that are to be tested.

-             Default value: all available version control systems.
+           Default value: all available version control systems (same as passing :code:`--vcs git hg`)

 For example, invoke the following command to omit the *Mercurial* version tests: